A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 What Is a Military Move?

 A military move occurs when a service member is given orders to change location to another city, state, or country with a U.S. base.

-Military moves are quite common, and members can expect to get permanent change of station orders every 40 months or so.
+Relocations are common for those serving the armed forces, and members can expect to get permanent change of station orders every 40 months or so.
 A change of orders doesn’t necessarily mean that you’ll be required to make a military move, though.
 For instance, the two main types of change orders are:

 Once you receive notice of a PCS, you’ll want to immediately start thinking about how you prefer to move your items and your family.
 Here are three of the basic types of military moves the government supports.